pcoindev/gratipay.com/CONTRIBUTING.md

 #Contributing to Gratipay

 If you are opening a new issue or submitting a pull request, **go for it!** Don't be afraid that it's a dumb idea or a duplicate of another issue or an unwanted change or whatever.
 Maybe it is!
-We're still glad to have you! :^)
+We're still glad to have you! &#x1f483;

 ##How you can contribute
 Whether you are a programmer or not, you can contribute to Gratipay.
 Below are some ideas we've modified from [this great blog post](http://blog.smartbear.com/programming/14-ways-to-contribute-to-open-source-without-being-a-programming-genius-or-a-rock-star/) (more details at the link).
 You can check out a similar list [here](http://24pullrequests.com/contributing).
-If you see anything below that doesn't make sense, _relax_--find something you understand and start from there.
+If you see anything below that doesn't make sense, _relax_&mdash;find something you understand and start from there.

 1. Follow along on GitHub.
 Looks like you're in the right place already!
 See all project repositories at http://github.com/gratipay.
 1. Follow the [Gratipay blog](https://medium.com/gratipay-blog).